 Period of Authorized Stay

-Even if a foreign national is, for a period of time, not holding a lawful nonimmigrant status, s/he may be in a “period of stay authorized by the Attorney General” (i.e. period of authorized stay).
+Even if a foreign national is, for a period of time, not holding a lawful nonimmigrant status, the individual may be in a “period of stay authorized by the Attorney General” (i.e. period of authorized stay).
 One of the most common situations in which this occurs is when a properly filed application or petition to extend or change nonimmigrant status is filed with the USCIS on behalf of a foreign national.

 A foreign national also begins to accrue unlawful presence upon the denial of an I-485 application if the applicant does not hold valid nonimmigrant status.
-Further, an individual starts amassing unlawful presence when the U.S. Department of Homeland Security (DHS) or an immigration judge makes a determination or finding of a status violation.
+Further, an individual starts amassing unlawful presence when the Department of Homeland Security (DHS) or an immigration judge makes a determination or finding of a status violation.
 A foreign national not inspected and admitted by CBP at the time of entry is also unlawfully present in the United States.

-Generally No Automatic Unlawful Presence After Violation of Status
+No Automatic Unlawful Presence After Violation of Status

-This does not mean that such a person can or should remain in the United States in a period of authorized stay after committing a status violation.
+A foreign national with a facially valid I-94 card, who commits a status violation, does not automatically begin to accrue unlawful presence.
+Rather, s/he is considered to be out of status, but still in a period of authorized stay, unless and until a formal finding is made by the DHS or an immigration judge.
+This does not mean that such a person can or should remain in the United States.
 Despite the misleading phrase “period of authorized stay,” a foreign national with this designation is not legally in the United States, and can be removed (i.e. deported) by the U.S. government.
 Being in a period of authorized stay simply means that one does not accrue unlawful presence, which, as explained below, relates to a number of additional immigration penalties.

-F, M, and J Status Violations
+F and J Status Violations

 Common Implications of “Out of Status” and “Unlawful Presence”

 Unlawful presence also carries with it separate penalties that are triggered upon one’s departure from the United States.
 Generally, if a foreign national acquires any amount of unlawful presence, this results in the automatic invalidation of the visa “stamp” utilized for admission to the U.S. The individual is only permitted to apply for a new U.S. visa in her/his home country.
-Unlawful presence of more than 180 days also results in a three-year inadmissibility bar, once the foreign national departs the United States.
+Unlawful presence of more than 180 days also results in a three-year inadmissibility bar once the foreign national departs the United States.
 A period of one year or more of unlawful presence results in a ten-year bar upon departure from the U.S.

 If one is out of status, but not accruing unlawful presence, a departure from the United States should not trigger the three- or ten-year inadmissibility bar.
-Also, in most cases, any unexpired visas in the individual’s passport should still remain valid for future entries.
-It therefore is vital to analyze the nuances between status violations and unlawful presence when evaluating immigration options and risks.
+Also, in most cases, any unexpired visas in the individual’s passport still should remain valid for future entries.
+It is vital therefore to analyze the nuances between status violations and unlawful presence when evaluating immigration options and risks.

 Both unlawful presence and failure to maintain status prior to filing an I-485 application may result in ineligibility for adjustment of status.
 There are some limited exceptions that are beyond the scope of this article.
-One such exception, applicable in employment-based I-485 filings, is discussed in the MurthyDotCom NewsBrief, Green Card Possible After Status Violation: 245(k) Benefit (07.Oct.2011).
+One such exception, applicable in employment-based I-485 filings, is discussed in the MurthyDotCom NewsBrief, Green Card Possible After Status Violation: 245(k) Benefit (28.Mar.2022).

 This brief overview covers only some of the situations in which it is imperative to have an understanding of the differences between a period of authorized stay, unlawful presence, and a valid status and the serious implications they can have on one’s immigration process.
-When questions arise, the attorneys at the Murthy Law Firm are available to help in navigating the complex rules that govern the status of foreign nationals.
+When questions arise, the attorneys at the Murthy Law Firm are available to help navigate the complex rules that govern the status of foreign nationals.

 While some aspects of immigration have changed in significant ways in the years since MurthyDotCom began publishing articles in 1994, there is much that is still the same.
 From time to time, clients of the Murthy Law Firm are referred to articles, like this one, which remains relevant and has been updated for our readers.

-Copyright © 2013-2018, MURTHY LAW FIRM.
+Copyright © 2013-2022, MURTHY LAW FIRM.
 All Rights Reserved